 Non-profit corporations who engage in attempts to influence legislation risk their tax-exempt status.

-Anyone may request copies of any nonprofit’s filings and review their expenditures, salaries, and income.
-If your non-profit corporation have a large public facing, you can expect some scrutiny over how you handle administrative expenses.
-There maybe overpaid nonprofit CEOs and employees being published.
+Anyone may request copies of any non-profit’s filings and review their expenditures, salaries, and income.
+If your non-profit corporation has a large public, you can expect some scrutiny over how you handle administrative expenses.
+There may be overpaid non-profit CEOs and employees being published.

-No individuals or shareholders can receive profits from your non profit corporation.
+No individuals or shareholders can receive profits from your non-profit corporation.
 This can make it more difficult to generate interest from potential investors.
-This does not mean you will not be paid a salary, it just means that excess funds at the end of the year must be cycled back into the nonprofit.
+This does not mean you will not be paid a salary, it just means that excess funds at the end of the year must be recycled into the non-profit.